-(E) Alteration of a Watercourse.
+(E) Alteration of a Watercourse

 For any proposed development that involves alteration of a watercourse not subject to paragraph (C), unless waived by MDE, the applicant shall develop hydrologic and hydraulic engineering analyses and technical data reflecting such changes, including the floodway analysis required in §46-14(A), and submit such technical data to the Floodplain Administrator and to FEMA.
-The analyses shall be prepared by a licensed professional engineer in a format required by MDE and by FEMA for a Conditional Letter of Map Revision and Letter of Map Revision upon completion of the project.
+The analyses shall be prepared by a licensed professional engineer in a format required by MDE and by FEMA for a Conditional Letter of Map Revision or Letter of Map Revision.
 Submittal requirements and fees shall be the responsibility of the applicant.